Bridget Kearney: Joy Kills Sorrow

 Kearney was also a major songwriter and stand up bass player for Joy Kills Sorrow from 2005 to 2012.
 Joy Kills Sorrow was a Boston-based, indie pop, American roots, string band formed in 2005.
 This band released three albums before Kearney left the band to join Lake Street Dive full-time.

 Cuddle Magic

 Cuddle Magic is a chamber pop collective that varies in membership.
 Kearney has written songs for and played with Cuddle Magic.

 The Fundies

 The Fundies was another part-time band collaboration featuring Margaret Glaspy, Rachael Price, Brittany Haas and Kearney.
 Their first performance was in 2010, and they self-released an EP called The Fundies in 2012.
+It has been mentioned that, in retrospect, the Fundies was an all-female Super Group.
+Each member has gone on to launch their own, successful musical career.
+Each of the Fundies has played with at least one other Fundie since they parted, while some continue to do so on a regular basis.
 Glaspy and Haas played a Fundies reunion gig in 2015.
+There have been rumors of a reunion show with all of the original members.

+Other groups and musicians

+Kearney has played live, written for, and recorded with, a host of acts as a collaborator and backing musician, including Rodney Crowell, Ed Sheeran, Aoife O’Donovan, Margaret Glaspy, Bella White, and Brazilian singer Tiago Iorc.